mauryaavinash95/mauryaavinash95.github.io/_posts/2018-01-10-how-react-works.md

 ### What the Reconciler does?
 #### Understanding this, the Stack Reconciler way:
 The reconciler is responsible for comparing the previous state with the current state, it does so by maintaining trees.
 The trees of current state version and the next(working) state of the application are compared.
-Each element(Eg.`<div>, <span>, <li>` for web) is considered as a node of the tree.
+Each element(Eg.`<CustomComponent>, <div>, <span>, <li>` for web) is considered as a node of the tree.
 All these nodes are connected to the `HostRoot` which drives them all, connected to this `HostRoot` is our `root` element, the `<div>` element we generally specify in our index.html file with id="root" or id="app".
 So now that the main parent is `HostRoot`, `root` element becomes its child.
 The elements are connected in a hierarchical order i.e. if `element_2` is referenced inside `element_1`, `element_1` is parent of `element_2` and `element_2` is child of `element_1`.